 It was no secret the Bengals had a huge need at linebacker.
-But after the Steelers stole Devin Bush right from their grasp, their chances of landing a quality LB in the later rounds were slim to none.
+But after the Steelers stole Devin Bush right from their grasp, so their chances of landing a quality LB in the later rounds were slim to none.

-Surprisingly, they had their pick of the litter of that next tier of linebackers in the 3rd round (Blake Cashman, Mack Wilson, Bobby Okereke, etc.).
+Surprisingly, they had their pick of the litter of the next tier of linebackers in the 3rd round (Blake Cashman, Mack Wilson, Bobby Okereke, etc.).
 And they picked Germaine Pratt?
 I didn’t understand the pick at all.

 Pratt is not a finished product by any means in terms of managing blocks or processing.
 Meaning he is going to need some time before he can make an impact.
 Also, he suffers from some tightness in his lower half, so his range and change of direction ability are really limited.
 All of that being said, Pratt just wasn’t worth this high of a selection in my opinion .